Inheritance tax explained

 New inheritance tax rules explained

-In his Emergency Budget 2015 (also known as the Summer Budget) George Osborne announced changes to the inheritance tax rules (to take effect from April 2017) including a new inheritance tax allowance that will let individuals pass on £500,000 free of inheritance tax.
+In his Emergency Budget 2015 (also known as the Summer Budget) George Osborne announced changes to the inheritance tax rules (to take effect from April 2017) including a new inheritance tax allowance that now lets individuals pass on £500,000 free of inheritance tax.
 While married couples will be able to pass on £1million free of inheritance tax.
-So theoretically the new allowance will allow people to pass on a property worth up to £1million to their children without paying inheritance tax.
+So theoretically the new allowance means that people can now pass on a property worth up to £1million to their children without paying inheritance tax.

 The new inheritance tax rules are as follows: